 In your production app, you will need to identify your device ID from the user interface, narrowing down the results through the different data points that our mobile SDKs collect.

-Unless you have turned off the collection of the iOS device name in production, the easiest way for iOS app users to identify a device ID would be by the device's name.
+Unless you have turned off the collection of the iOS device name in production, the easiest way for iOS app users to identify a device ID is by the device's name.

 - Open your iOS app on your device.